Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Methodology

-We perform this operation using the Ceres solver, a standard non-linear least squares solver \cite{ceres-solver}.
+We perform this minimization using the Ceres solver, a standard nonlinear least squares solver \cite{ceres-solver}.
 The ability to calibrate all of the relevant parameters depends upon the identifiability of problem, which we discuss in the next section.